sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - draft-zip-sections-example.md

             "isCaseSensitive": true
           },
           "match": {
+            /* Extract each row as a section.
+The underlying behavior is to search for non-empty lines with regex ".+", then eliminate overlapping horizontal sections and empty sections. */
             "type": "regex",
             "pattern": ".+"
           },
-          /* to force the section group to end before "Schedule of coverages", define identical matches for stop and end, plus a stopOffsetY */
+          /* to force the section group to end before "Schedule of coverages", define identical matches for end and stop (must define both to force the ".+" regex to end), plus a stopOffsetY.
+           */
           "end": {
             "type": "startsWith",
             "text": "Schedule of coverages",
             "isCaseSensitive": true
-          },
+          }
         },
         "stopOffsetY": -1.0,
         "stop": {